AkotoChristine/Unique_integers/README.md

    Writes each integer from the list to the specified output file, one per line.
 5. handle_file_operations(source_file_path, destination_file_path)
 Manages the overall process of reading from the source file, processing the integers, and saving them to the destination file.

+**Input Files**
+Located in the sample_inputs/ folder

+**Output Files**
+Generated in the sample_results/ folder.
+Each file contains unique integers from the corresponding input file

+Testing the Code
+To test the code on each file:

+Ensure the input files are in the sample_inputs/ folder.
+Ensure the output files will be generated in the sample_results/ folder.

+This documentation provides a comprehensive guide on how to set up, run, and test the project for processing unique integers from input files and generating the corresponding sorted output files.